Bryan0x05/vsc_clock/readme.txt

-Follow instructions at: https://code.visualstudio.com/api To setup the Visual Studio Code enviroment for extentsion developement.
+Follow instructions at: https://code.visualstudio.com/api To setup the Visual Studio Code enviroment for extensiom developement.
 Put the given file in the "src" folder.

 Run the developer extension enviroment as intstructed in the aforementioned link